Thomascountz/thomascountz/_posts/2025-07-21-streaming-vs-background-jobs.md

 ---
 layout: post
-title: Event Streaming vs Background Jobs
+title: "Event Streaming vs Background Jobs"
-date: '2025-07-21'
+date: 2025-07-21
-tags:
+tags: [infrastructure]
-- infrastructure
+description: "At their core, event streaming platforms and background job systems both solve problems related to scaling and asynchronous processing.
+But we can think of one as managing a log of events, and the other as managing a to-do list."
 ---
 I was recently asked the question:

 "Can we just use ActiveJob instead of Kafka?"